stats60/stats60.github.io/prospectus/index.md

 The project must test a set of specific hypotheses using a real world dataset.
 The group must decide what hypotheses to test, and discuss the idea with their TA in section to get approval for the idea.
 They must then do a literature review to find out what has been done on the question before, perform the analyses, and write a report on the results as well as provide the R code used to perform the entire analysis.
 These reports will be peer-reviewed.
 All groups will be given the opportunity to make a short presentation of their results at the finals week party.

 A list of some public data resources is provided on the [Resources page](../resources/).

+**Excused absences**: If you are going to miss an in-class assessment due to an absence for an official University trip, please alert the TAs *prior to your absence* to schedule a make-up activity.

 **Extra credit**:  Students will be offered extra credit for completing relevant online courses via [DataCamp](http://datacamp.com) throughout